 - Weeds, Junk, and Other Nuisances (Chapter 10- Article II)

 - Abandoned Properties and Structures (Chapter 10- Article III)

 - If the property owner is unable to be reached by telephone or a visit, the Notice of Violation is sent by mail.
-In this letter, the specific violation(s) are explained and the property owner is given 15 days to comply.
+In this letter, the specific violation(s) is explained and the property owner is given 15 days to comply.

-- If the property owner is still non-compliant after the 15 day period, the Notice of Penalty ($50.00) is issued and mailed out.
+- If the property owner is still non-compliant after the 15-day period, the Notice of Penalty ($50.00) is issued and mailed out.
 The letter explains that the violation must be corrected immediately to prevent further penalties of ($50.00) a day per violation and that unpaid charges may result in legal action.

 - If the violation still exists, the third and Final Notice is sent and represents 14 days of non-compliance for a total of $700, including previous unpaid citations.